buildpacks-community/kpack/docs/builders.md

 ### <a id='cluster-builders'></a>Cluster Builders

 The ClusterBuilder resource is almost identical to a Builder but, it is a cluster scoped resource that can be referenced by an image in any namespace.
-Because CustomClusterBuilders are not in a namespace they cannot reference local service accounts.
+Because ClusterBuilders are not in a namespace they cannot reference local service accounts.
 Instead the `serviceAccount` field is replaced with a `serviceAccountRef` field which is an object reference to a service account in any namespace.

 ```yaml
 apiVersion: kpack.io/v1alpha1